ViaAnalytics/AVI/README.md

 ## MQTT broker

-Real-time data in AVI generally flows through (MQTT)[http://mqtt.org/], which is a lightweight real-time pub/sub messaging mechanism with a single central “message broker” and a potentially large number of connected clients.
+Real-time data in AVI generally flows through [MQTT](http://mqtt.org/), which is a lightweight real-time pub/sub messaging mechanism with a single central “message broker” and a potentially large number of connected clients.
 The clients can “publish” messages to specific topics and/or “subscribe” to specific topics to receive any published messages in real-time.

-We have successfully used the (Mosquitto MQTT broker)[https://mosquitto.org/] in the past, which is part of the Eclipse open-source project.
+We have successfully used the [Mosquitto MQTT broker](https://mosquitto.org/) in the past, which is part of the Eclipse open-source project.

 As written, the code does not use SSL security for MQTT connections.
 If you do want to use SSL, modifications would have to be made to AVI Vehicle, AVI Server, and the Python data utility scripts `pb_to_json` and `json_to_postgres`.
 You would also need to generate SSL keys and distribute those with the various scripts.